-The Tudor Barn is one of the most sustainable example of a wedding venue in Suffolk, perhaps the whole of East Anglia.
+The Tudor Barn is one of the most sustainable examples of a wedding venue in Suffolk, perhaps the whole of East Anglia.

-The Tudor Barn Belstead is located in seven acres of beautifully kept, informal wooded grounds in the village of Belstead, Suffolk close to the Essex border.
+The Tudor Barn Belstead is located in seven acres of beautifully kept, open wooded grounds in the village of Belstead, Suffolk close to the Essex border.

-Therefore, work began to immaculately restore the Tudor Barn – seamlessly blending the old and the new – to create a truly special venue.
+Therefore, work began to immaculately restore the Tudor Barn – seamlessly blending the old and the new – to create an extraordinary venue.